Lister Storm

 The Lister Storm is a homologated GT racing car manufactured by British low-volume automobile manufacturer Lister Cars with production beginning in 1993.

 Road car

-The Storm used the largest V12 engine fitted to a production road car since World War II, a 7.0 L (6996 cc Jaguar unit based on the one used in the Jaguar XJR-9 that competed at the 24 Hours of Le Mans.
+The Storm used the largest V12 engine fitted to a production road car since the Second World War, a 7.0 L (6996 cc Jaguar unit based on the one used in the Jaguar XJR-9 that competed at the 24 Hours of Le Mans.

 Due to the high price of the vehicle at £220,000, only four examples were produced before production of the road-going Storm ceased.
 For several years, the Storm was considered the fastest four-seat grand tourer on sale.